nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 When the operational realities diverge significantly, it can be cleaner and safer to split.

 At one company, we separated heavy data processing cron jobs from the main API server to avoid memory contention and unexpected crashes.
-It worked because we had a *clear operational boundary*, not because it "looked cleaner."
+It worked because we had a _clear operational boundary_, not because it "looked cleaner."

 **Tip:** Services should be split based on **operational boundaries**, not just code organization.

----

 ## Practical Guidance for Startups